Bifold doors for extensions: Considerations, Types and FAQ's

 Vufold Status bifold doors

-The Status range utilises a sealed outer frame that helps stop debris from falling into the main track.
+The aluminium bifold doors range utilises a sealed outer frame that helps stop debris from falling into the main track.
 This stops any blockages and ensures smooth operation.

 - Energy efficient